nolauren/teaching/DHandR.md

   ------------------------------ ----------------------------------------------------

 <span>**Course Description:**</span>
- In this course, we will explore applying computational image analysis with R. By the end of the semester, we will:
+ In this graduate course, we will explore applying computational image analysis with R. By the end of the semester, we will:

 -   Understand the core concepts and methods of image analysis

 -   Become familiar with the programming language R

--   Understand how to apply image analysis to answer scholarly questions
+-   Understand how to apply image analysis to answer humanities scholarly questions

 -   Learn how to work collaboratively in the humanities

 The course will culminate in a final project.
-*No prior programming experience expected or required.*
+No prior programming experience expected or required.

 <span>**Assignment:**</span>
  The final paper will apply image analysis to a corpus.
 Three data sets wil be provided: